Lumenarium

 And it works!

-Its been through a number of iterations.
-There was a node based interface for a while (which I still dream of bringing back someday).
 I added a built in time and memory profiler.
 Lumenarium Here’s one of our latest tests, using it to run a new sculpture.
 Lumenarium

 Lumenarium Today